-Researchers conduct deep brain stimulation in Alzheimer's patientFebruary 1st, 2013 in Alzheimer's disease & dementia /
+Researchers conduct deep brain stimulation in Alzheimer's patientFebruary 1, 2013 in Medicine & Health / Alzheimer's disease & dementia

 (Medical Xpress)—Researchers at the University of Florida have performed deep brain stimulation on a patient with Alzheimer's disease as part of a clinical trial studying whether the treatment can slow progression of the disease.

 Called the Advance Study, the multicenter clinical trial will evaluate whether using electrodes to stimulate a part of the brain called the fornix can slow memory decline and improve cognitive function in patients in the early stages of Alzheimer's disease.
 The trial is taking place at four sites across the United States, including UF.

 "The goal of treating Alzheimer's disease with neuromodulation is to try to enhance what patients have and slow down memory loss and the process of the disease so they can have a few more years of good function," said Dr. Michael Okun, co-director of the UF Center for Movement Disorders and Neurorestoration and a site principal investigator for the study.
 "This is a potentially exciting symptomatic therapy."